It happened once again. 2nd level support teams (outside of scrum/agile) raised new incidents towards the scrum teams (3rd level support).

 Option 3: Firefighters

 if you are fighting with tickets, establish separate firefighters group which will deal just with tickets.
 Let the rest of the team focus on new functionalities.
 Don’t forget to rotate people in the firefighter’s team to overcome ‘extinction’.
-Try to dismiss firefighter team as soon as possible by solving root causes (let the 2nd part of the teams to focus on this).
+Try to dismiss the firefighter team as soon as possible by solving root causes (let the 2nd part of the team focus on this).

 Option 4: Hold a line!

-Let one team member holds 3rd level line to triage problems, sort them and advise PO to include them to the sprint.
+Let one team member holds a 3rd level line to triage problems, sort them, and advise the Product Owner to include them in the sprint.
 Rotate 3rd line support in the team.
-BTW, that helps build sustainability a lot.
+That also helps build sustainability a lot.